Andreas Bäumler, Ph.D.

 - Parameth Thiennimitr, MD (Currently Assistant Professor at Chiang Mai University, Thailand)

-- Sean-Paul Nuccio (Currently postdoc at UC Irvine)
+- Sean-Paul Nuccio (Currently Assistant Project Scientist at UC San Diego)

 - Fabian Rivera (Currently postdoc at Harvard Medical School, Boston, MA)